monk-io/monk-hazelcast/hazelcast-cluster/README.md

     cluster-name: "local-cluster"
 ```

-### ELK Stack configuration files
+### Hazelcast Stack configuration files

 You can find configuration files in `/files` directory in repository and can edit before the running kit.
-There are 4 configuration files which bind to the container while run monk-elk kit
+There is one configuration files which bind to the container while run monk-hazelcast kit

 | Configuration File	 | Format Used | Directory in Container | Purpose